dmachard/extensiveautomation-server/README.md

 Some prerequisites to follow:
 - The `GUI plugin` must be installed, please refer to the chapter [install plugins](#install-plugins).
-- Agent must be deployed with the `sikulix agent` [installed](https://github.com/ExtensiveAutomation/extensiveautomation-agent-plugin-sikulix)
+- Agent must be deployed with the `sikulix` plugin [installed](https://github.com/ExtensiveAutomation/extensiveautomation-agent-plugin-sikulix)
 - Your agent must be [running](https://github.com/ExtensiveAutomation/extensiveautomation-agent#running-agent).

 The following example show how to execute `Windows + R` shorcut and run a command.